neophob/wpc-emu/README.md

 - Make sure unit tests and integration tests still pass
 - Run tracer dumps to compare against older implementations
 - merge release branch

-# Future ideas
-- Hook it up to a Virtual Pinball / Pinball frontend
-- Hook it up to a broken Pinball machine, replace whole electronics with a RPI

 # Hardware - WPS Dot Matrix Machine